-In a world facing extreme environmental degradation, environmentally efficient actions are necessary to improve our use of natural resources.
+In a world facing extreme environmental degradation, sound actions are necessary to improve our natural resources usage.
 We focus a lot on identifying the correct steps and implementing them, but do we invest as much thought in making sure we have followed through?

 Being accountable to our decisions is an underrated step that, if done correctly, can determine the effectiveness of our “efficient” actions.
 Creating accountability can itself be your motivation to be environment-friendly.
 Or it can tell you if your supposedly efficient actions are not working; its time for a change.
 In this post, we will take a look at some ways in which you can become environmentally accountable individually, support an organization in becoming resource-efficient and help a country develop environmental and social accountability.